quasar098/pwcrack-builder/README.md

 creative idea where you pipe stdout from this program into hashcat or john the ripper instead of making complex rules and stuff

+designed to work with a reasonably small wordlist (not rockyou, preferably)

 ## examples:

 Expand wordlist to file